phil-blain/CICE/doc/source/user_guide/ug_implementation.rst

-A loop at the end of routine *create\_blocks* in module **ice\_blocks.F90** will print the locations for all of the blocks on the global grid if dbug is set to be true.
+A loop at the end of routine *create\_blocks* in module **ice\_blocks.F90** will print the locations for all of the blocks on the global grid if the local variable ``dbug`` is set to be true.
 Likewise, a similar loop at the end of routine *create\_local\_block\_ids* in module **ice\_distribution.F90** will print the processor and local block number for each block.
 With this information, the grid decomposition into processors and blocks can be ascertained.
-The dbug flag must be manually set in the code in each case (independently of the dbug flag in **ice\_in**), as there may be hundreds or thousands of blocks to print and this information should be needed only rarely.
+This ``dbug`` variable must be manually set in the code in each case (independently of the ``dbug`` flag in **ice\_in**), as there may be hundreds or thousands of blocks to print and this information should be needed only rarely.
+The local ``dbug`` variable can be set to true in both subroutines by compiling with the ``DEBUG_BLOCKS`` CPP macro, which can be done easily by using the ``debugblocks`` option with **cice.setup**.
 This information is much easier to look at using a debugger such as Totalview.
 There is also an output field that can be activated in `icefields\_nml`, ``f_blkmask``, that prints out the variable ``blkmask`` to the history file and